luktar/interview_excercise/README.md

 ### Check session status

-Use GET method in `api/CustomerSession` controller.
-Use `customer_session_6` to check the relevant data.
+Use POST method `api/Upload/{customerSessionId}` with `customer_session_6` as query param to check the relevant data.

 # Limitations

 Mocked database is integrated with the process (in memory) and it's breaking the idea behind microservices.

-This model can be improved by:
+This project can be improved by:

 - adding SQL / NoSQL database
 - adding DTO + Automapper instead returning entities directly from the repository / database